• Home

 Step 6: Serve

-Use a slotted spoon or tongs to transfer the vegetables to a serving platter.
-The roast can be lifted out with tongs or a large spatula — it will be very tender and may start to fall apart as you move it, which is exactly what you want.
+Use a slotted spoon or tongs to put the vegetables on the serving platter.
+The roast can be lifted out using tongs or a large spatula — it will be very tender and might fall apart while being moved, which is exactly what you want.
+Spoon the gravy over everything and serve.

 Tips for the Best Results